Aircoookie/WLED-Docs/docs/interfaces/dmx-output.md

 ---

 ### DMX output

+!!! info "Version Info"
     As of version 0.9.2 WLED supports DMX output via MAX485.
 This is great for controlling DMX LED PAR lamps with WLED patterns.

 #### features and limitations
 * up to 15 DMX channels per fixture